mr-chew/mr-chew.github.io/_posts/2022-8-12-Crossword-Solver.md

 where:

-- N is the number of continous row/columns of empty cell (word to be filled) in the grid
+- N is the number of continuous row/columns of empty cell (word to be filled) in the grid
 - P is the lists of possible word to be tested for the crossword constraint.
 - For the backtracking function, the depth(D) of the this recursive function which will be equal to the crossword constraint.
 D = intersection point(s) between the horizontal and vertical words.
 - M is the average length of word